maldorne/hexagon/docs/roadmap.md

 | :white_check_mark: |  | :heavy_minus_sign: **item** to `/lib/item.c`. |
 |         :x:        |  | :heavy_minus_sign: **monster** to `/lib/monster.c` |
 | :white_check_mark: | **Migrations** | User migrations to update user data. |

+For more information about the different versions of the project, take a look to the [about page in maldorne.org](https://maldorne.org/about/).